Underground Economy Operations

 - Alcoholic Beverage Control

 - California Department of Tax and Fee Administration

 Labor Enforcement Task Force (LETF)

 The Labor Enforcement Task Force, under the direction of the Department of Industrial Relations, is a coalition of California State government enforcement agencies that work together and in partnership with local agencies to combat the underground economy.
 In this joint effort, information and resources are shared to ensure employees are paid properly and have safe work conditions and honest, law-abiding businesses have the opportunity for healthy competition.
-Members of the LETF include: the Department of Industrial Relation’s (DIR) Division of Labor Standards Enforcement (DLSE) and Division of Occupational Safety and Health (Cal/OSHA); the EDD; the Board of Equalization (BOE); the California Department of Insurance (CDI), the State Attorney General, Alcoholic Beverage Control (ABC), and the Department of Consumer Affairs’ (DCA) Contractor’s State Licensing Board (CSLB) and Bureau of Automotive Repair (BAR).
+Members of the LETF include: the Department of Industrial Relation’s (DIR) Division of Labor Standards Enforcement (DLSE) and Division of Occupational Safety and Health (Cal/OSHA); the EDD; the California Department of Tax and Fee Administration (CDTFA); the California Department of Insurance (CDI), the State Attorney General, Alcoholic Beverage Control (ABC), and the Department of Consumer Affairs’ (DCA) Contractor’s State Licensing Board (CSLB) and Bureau of Automotive Repair (BAR).